RSGInc/asimtbm/README.md

 # asimtbm
-Trip-based destination choice model implemented in the ActivitySim framework
+Trip-based destination choice model and matrix balancing implemented in the ActivitySim framework

 ## Documentation